She was an altogether exceptional woman.

 What had happened?
 I read the notice again.
 Again.
 And again.

 Lynette had gone missing.
-One day in early December they had discovered a bag with her shopping lying on the beach at Lavernock Point in Cardiff Bay.
+One day in early December they had discovered a bag with her shopping lying on the beach at Lavernock Point.
 Some distance away they found her fur coat.
 Sometime later her body was recovered, also at Lavernock Point, near Penarth.
 The cause of death was drowning and, Lynette’s mother revealed, they suspected suicide but the coroner’s verdict had not yet been determined.

 Marked by the devastation of such an event – nothing is worse for a parent than losing one’s child, through suicide greatly adding to the anguish – I ended the conversation with Lynette’s grieving mother.